Im-Rises/Chip8topia/README.md

 - [x] Add vcpkg support for dependencies
 - [x] Correct fps calculation
 - [x] Correct the emulation turbo mode (deleted currently)
-- [ ] Improve the input response by using direct state read rather than callbacks
+- [x] Improve the input response by using direct state read rather than callbacks
+- [x] Add a way to change the speed of the emulator
 - [ ] Add disassembly
-- [ ] Add a way to change the used version of the chip8
-- [ ] Add a way to change the frequency of the emulator
+- [ ] Add emulation sound
-- [ ] Faire une fenêtre imgui quand on démarre pour sélectionner la version de chip8
-- [ ] Faire héritage cpp pour cpu et pour selection et peut être Chip8Core
 - [ ] Create a class Memory with the memory and the value of 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F
-- [ ] Add emulation sound
 - [ ] Implement WebAssembly support
 - [ ] Add base files to the .data of emscripten to be able to load all the roms from the web
 - [ ] Add a file input to load roms from the web
 - [ ] Add emulation for the SuperChip8 and the XO-Chip ?
+- [ ] Add a way to change the used version of the chip8
+- [ ] Add a way to change the frequency of the emulator
+- [ ] Faire une fenêtre imgui quand on démarre pour sélectionner la version de chip8
+- [ ] Faire héritage cpp pour cpu et pour selection et peut être Chip8Core
 - [ ] Créer une classe ImGuiMenuItemWindowList.
 Améliorer code imgui des fenêtres avec un système qui contiendrait les enums des fenêtres à afficher, ensuite en allant dans un switch case pour chaque enum dans le tableau, on afficherait la fenêtre correspondante.
 Rajouter class